bdecon/econ_data/bd_CPS/README.md

 * `RHRWAGE` - Real hourly wage - Available in ORG quartersample, this converts weekly pay to hourly where possible and then adjusts the wage using the not-seasonally-adjusted regional CPI (Northeast, Midwest, South, West).
 * `RWKWAGE` - Real weekly wage - Same as above, except the weekly pay (therefore factoring in hours worked).
 * `MINWAGE` - equal to 1 if worker is paid the federal minimum wage or less.
+* `PAIDHRLY` - equal to 1 if paid hourly and 0 if person has earnings but is not paid hourly.
 * `INDGRP` - Industry group of first job - Consistent industry groups for first job: Construction and mining (also includes agriculture and the like), Manufacturing, Trade, transportation, and utilties, Finance and business services (also includes Information and the like), Leisure and hospitality, and Public administration.
 See bd_CPS_reader.ipynb for mapping.
 * `UNEMPTYPE` - type of unemployment: job loser, job leaver, new entrant, or re-entrant.
 * `UNEMPDUR` - duration of unemployment, in weeks.
 Slight definition change in 1994 revamp.
 * `VETERAN` - binary variable equal to 1 if served active duty armed forces.
+* `UNION` - equal to 1 if a union member or covered by a union contract.
+* `UNIONMEM` - equal to 1 if a union member.
 * `CERT` - has a professional certification (available 2015-onward).
 * `STATE` - converstion of state FIPS code to two letter state abbreviation.
 * `REGION` - Census region (Northeast, South, Midwest, West)